 Is it right for me?

-We’re ready to help you find out.
-Simply choose your product and take our questionnaire.
+To get a repeat prescription for Logynon quickly and easily, simply choose this product and take our questionnaire.
 A GMC-registered doctor will review your responses.
-If they approve your order, an electronic prescription will be prepared for you, which will be sent directly to our pharmacy.
+If they approve your order, a prescription will be prepared for you, which will be sent electronically to our pharmacy.
 Once your medication is ready, it will be delivered to your door by tracked courier, within just one working day of consultation.

 - GMC Doctors